-• INDICATORS 0 1 2 3 4 5 Level of Industry Participation in Policy-Development 1.
-The government accepts, supports or endorses any offer 1 for assistance by or in collaboration with the tobacco industry in setting or implementing public health policies in relation to tobacco control (Rec 3.1) On 10 th January 2017, the Ministry of Trade and Cooperatives (MoT) provided sponsorship licenses to 6 tobacco companies and vouched its support in launching 2017 a tobacco season.
-The Minister responsible for Ministry of Trade, Industry and Cooperatives on this day at the Ministry Boardroom, said in her speech: "I commend the Association of Sponsors and Exporters of Tobacco in Uganda (ASETU) for the increased collaboration with the Ministry and for improved sanity in the Tobacco subsector.
+INDICATORS 0 1 2 3 4 5 Level of Industry Participation in Policy-Development The government13 accepts, supports or endorses any offer for assistance by or in collaboration with the tobacco industry14 in setting or implementing public health policies in relation to tobacco control15 (Rec 3.1) 1 On 10 th January 2017, the Ministry of Trade and Cooperatives (MoT) provided sponsorship licenses to 6 tobacco companies and vouched its support in launching 2017 a tobacco season.
+16 The Minister responsible for Ministry of Trade, Industry and Cooperatives on this day at the Ministry Boardroom, said in her speech: "I commend the Association of Sponsors and Exporters of Tobacco in Uganda (ASETU) for the increased collaboration with the Ministry and for improved sanity in the Tobacco subsector.
 For this reason, the Ministry calls upon all Tobacco Licensed Companies to join ASETU to promote the spirit of self-regulation in the subsector the Tobacco subsector."
 The TCA is clear about non-collaboration with the tobacco industry and does not support self-regulation.
-This was immediately objected by CSO with support from MoH who responded with a legal notice reminding the MoT how this endorsement is a violation of the Tobacco Control Act (TCA) with specific reference to sections 5,14,16, 18, 19, 21,23 and the 3 rd schedule paragraph 8, 16 and 18.
+This was immediately objected by CSO with support from MoH who responded with a legal notice 17 reminding the MoT how this endorsement is a violation of the Tobacco Control Act (TCA) with specific reference to sections 5,14,16, 18, 19, 21,23 and the 3 rd schedule paragraph 8, 16 and 18.
 The Speaker of the Parliament made a statement that she will soon consider amendments to the TCA with help of the tobacco industry, will present a Private Members Bill.
-2. The government accepts, supports or endorses policies or legislation drafted by or in collaboration with the tobacco industry.
-(Rec 3.4) 0 with such authority or holding out to another as having such authority The term, "tobacco industry' includes those representing its interests or working to further its interests, including the State-owned tobacco industry.
+The government accepts, supports or endorses policies or legislation drafted by or in collaboration with the tobacco 0 industry.
+(Rec 3.4)

-&lt;sup>13 The term "government" refers to any public official whether or not acting within the scope of authority as long as cloaked
+13 The term "government" refers to any public official whether or not acting within the scope of authority as long as cloaked with such authority or holding out to another as having such authority